Sleep deprivation affects your mental wellbeing. Learn about the effects and consequences of sleep deprivation.

 Singaporeans are amongst the most sleep-deprived worldwide.

 In fact, Singapore is the 3rd most sleep-deprived of the 43 cities profiled in a report published recently.
-Only in Tokyo and Seoul do the people sleep less.
+Only in Tokyo and Seoul do the people sleep less than us.
 Not sleeping enough and not sleeping well is not okay.
 Chronic sleep deprivation, whatever the reason, will significantly affect your health, work performance, safety, and a general sense of well-being.

 However, it is critically important to realise that sleep deprivation can be due to underlying medical conditions; the most common being chronic insomnia and obstructive sleep apnea.